This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Why am I being approached in this manner?'
 Anne asked.

 'I have information that you would be the key member of the new company,' Steve said, 'I propose to initially offer a twenty hour per week placement for the next six months while you complete your honours degree at the University.
-My company will offer a bursary to assist you during this time.'
+My company can grant a bursary to assist you during this time.'